-Our recomendation is to try and find eggs locally if you possibly can.
-Search local classifieds, check with the local 4H club, call local farmers, ask friends and family are all ways that you can find eggs locally.
-Buying eggs on the internet can be done but the hatch rate can go down because of all the eggs have to go through in transit.
-We buy eggs on the internet regularly and successfully hatch birds with the internet order eggs.
+Our recommendation is to try and find eggs locally when possible.
+A few ways to find eggs locally are to search your area’s classifieds, check with the local 4H club, call local farmers, or ask friends and family.
+Buying eggs on the internet is also an option, but the hatch rate is often lower because of all the eggs have to go through in transit.
+However, we buy eggs on the internet regularly and successfully hatch birds with the internet-order eggs.

 - We recommend purchasing your incubator and incubator accessories before purchasing eggs.
 It is recommended that your incubator be up and running at the proper temperature and humidity levels 24 hours before placing the eggs inside.

 - We recommend not cleaning any of the eggs with water if any arrive dirty.
-This can remove the protective coating on the egg that’s there to protect it from infections.
-If there is excessive dirt, it should be gently brushed off instead.
+Washing eggs with water can remove the protective coating on the egg that exists to protect the egg from infections.
+If there is excessive dirt on an egg, it should be gently brushed off instead.

 - Eggs must be turned several times per day during incubation in order to exercise the embryo and prevent the yolk from settling on one side of the shell.
 We suggest purchasing an automatic egg turner to relieve you from the hassle of doing this yourself.

-- Once your eggs arrive, keep them stored between 40-60 degrees F with the point end down.
+- Once your eggs arrive, keep them stored between 40 and 60 degrees F with the point end down.
 Try to store them no longer than 7-10 days from the laying date before you start to incubate.

 - Having a circulating fan can increase your hatch rate by keeping a more consistent temperature.
-If your incubator is without a circulating fan you can find one here.
+If your incubator does not have a circulating fan, you can find one here.